Robert Sawina

 Robert Sawina (born 27 May 1971) is a former motorcycle speedway rider from Poland.

 Career

-Baron represented Poland during the 1992 Speedway World Team Cup.
+Sawina represented Poland during the 1992 Speedway World Team Cup.
 He also reached the 1992 Speedway Under-21 World Championship final.

-He won the silver medal at the Polish Individual Speedway Championship in 2001.
+Sawina won the silver medal at the Polish Individual Speedway Championship in 2001.
 He twice won the silver medal in the prestigious Golden Helmet during the 1999 and 2001 Polish speedway seasons.

-After retiring, he later became the team manager of KS Toruń.
+After retiring, Sawina later became the team manager of KS Toruń.